 Primitive specific operation after Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" and before Recv-6.6 "Announce/De-announce the resource" if the originator is an IN-AE:

 "Identify the managed entity and the technology specific protocol".
+Refer clause 7.3.4.1.

 "Locate the technology specific data model objects to be managed on the managed entity".
+Refer clause 7.3.4.2.

 "Establish a management session with the managed entity".
+Refer clause 7.3.4.3.

 "Send the management request(s) to the managed entity corresponding to the received Request primitive".
+Refer clause 7.3.4.4.
 The receiver may also update the <mgmtObj> resource representation with the retrieved technology specific data model object if required according to the local policy.

 Update